How Artificial Intelligence Is Transforming Healthcare Industry?

 Precision Medicine

-Precision Medicine allows to analyze system biology of an individual patient at the molecular level (by taking into account its genes, lifestyle and environment) and then utilize targeted treatments to address the patient’s disease.
+Precision Medicine allows to analysis system biology of an individual patient at the molecular level (by taking into account its genes, lifestyle, and environment) and then utilizing targeted treatments to address the patient’s disease.
 This requires significant computing powers like deep learning algorithms that can learn themselves at an unprecedented rate.
 Precision Medicine leverages AI to make this personalized patient care a reality.

 Health Monitoring

 Wearable health trackers are monitoring medical conditions and potentially saving lives.
-Wearable health trackers like Fitbit, Apple etc. monitors heart rates, blood sugar level and activity levels and can send alerts to the user and share the reports with the doctor.
+Wearable health trackers like Fitbit, Apple etc. monitor heart rates, blood sugar level,s and activity levels and can send alerts to the user and share the reports with the doctor.

 Related Blog: Developing Healthcare and Fitness Apps Using HealthKit and Google Fit